yiisoft/cookies/README.md

 ## General usage

-Adding a cookie to reponse:
+Adding a cookie to response:

 ```php
 $cookie = (new \Yiisoft\Cookies\Cookie('cookieName', 'value'))